ogradyc01/GoldenCheetah/Menu-Bar_View.md

 ***

-* `Add Chart` - opens a submenu to select a chart to add to the charts bar of the specific view you are on (Trends / Diary / Rides / Train).
-Dependent on which main view is active a different selection of chart types is offered here.
-After selectin a chart type, a dialog will appear, allowing you to adjust the chart settings as you want, before the chart is added to the current view.
-For get an overview of the different chart types pleas check: [Chart Types](https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_General)
+* `Add Chart` - opens a sub-menu to select a chart to add to the charts bar of the specific view you are on (Trends / Diary / Rides / Train).
+Dependent on the main view a different selection of chart types is offered here.
+After selection a chart type, a dialog box appears, allowing you to adjust the chart settings as you want, before the chart is added to the current view.
+To get an overview of the different chart types please check: [Chart Types](https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_General)
 * `Reset Layout` - will reset the current view layout to the application default.
-To avoid any accidential loss of your setting and additional dialog will ask for confirmation.
+To avoid any accidental loss of your setting an additional dialog box asks to confirm this step.
-* `Tabbed not Tiled` - toogles tabbed or tiled mode for the current view.
+* `Tabbed not Tiled` - toggles tabbed or tiled mode for the current view.

 BACK: [Menu Bar: Functions] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Menu-Bar_Functions)